All About Diamonds

 I1, I2, I3 Included.
 Diamonds with an I grading have inclusions that are obvious when viewed under 10x magnification.
 The inclusions are even visible to the trained naked eye.

-The most common scale for grading diamonds is the alphabetical scale (developed by the Gemological Institute of America, G.I.A.) from D to Z, with D being colourless and Z being light yellow.
+The most common scale for grading the colour of "white" diamonds is the alphabetical scale (developed by the Gemological Institute of America, G.I.A.) from D to Z, with D being colourless and Z being light yellow.
 Other scale that are still used is the Scandinavian standard, the Scan D.N.

 GIA D E F G H I J K L M N O P Q R S-Z